Prerequisites

 Enter the port of the System Monitor Agent JSON listener (default port is 5044), and then Press Enter.

-At this point, the Beat config should be saved and will display a message saying msgraphbeat service started.
+The Beat config is saved and displays a message saying msgraphbeat service started -

 (Optional.)
 To check the status of the service, enter the following command: